 Schools

-Sexual assault in k-12 schools and college is a major issue in Maryland and across the nation.
-In addition to the criminal and civil legal systems, k-12 and college victims of sexual assault also have access to an administrative system within their school.
+Sexual assault in K-12 schools and colleges is a major issue in Maryland and across the nation.
+In addition to the criminal and civil legal systems, K-12 and college victims of sexual assault also have access to an administrative system within their school.
 Through their schools, they can gain access to on-campus counseling, academic accommodations, and other resources that are not available in the criminal and civil legal system.

 Sex Trafficking